bombasticSlacks/Reclaimers/Game/Progress.md

 #### Training
 These advancements represent personal improvement, your skills and abilities are directly honed improving you.

-#### Cybernetic
+#### Augment
-You have had new machinery installed in your body, which you have received training to use to the fullest.
+You have undergone some augmentation, whether it be mutation, transformation, or new machinery installed in your body, which you have received training to use to the fullest.

 #### Modification
 Your [Equipment](Game/Core/Equipment) has been customized to perform an additional task.